 A healthy human microbiome relies on a diverse diet.
 “The more diverse the diet, the more diverse the microbiome and the more adaptable it will be to perturbations.“

-For those of you (like myself) that don’t know what a “perturbation” is, it is anxiety and mental uneasiness.
+For those of you that don’t know what a “perturbation” is, it is anxiety and mental uneasiness.
 I looked it up.
 And, it makes perfect sense.

 Food should bring us joy, and be a pleasurable experience.
-It should NOT be a scary nightmare!
+It should NOT be a nightmare!

 I recently attended a wedding where one of the guests informed me that she had already eaten before arriving to the venue because she knew she wouldn’t be able to eat any of the catered food.

-Part of building community is about breaking bread (so to speak) with each other.
+Part of building community is about breaking bread (so to speak) with each other and sharing meals.

 It seems our restrictive dieting habits have also restricted our relationships with the people in our lives and in our communities.

 According to ancient healing wisdom, our internal environment mirrors our external environment, and vice versa.

 If we are intentionally limiting the microbiome community inside our body, we will also limit the community outside of our body.
 This inevitably creates an uneasy and anxious human experience.

 So what can be done about this neurosis we’ve created around food?